Information for Authors

 Please include a brief biographical statement with your submission.
 Also, if submitting via regular mail, kindly provide an e-mail address, so that we may acknowledge receipt of your work and respond in a timely manner.
 Authors who include a self-addressed stamped envelope will have their manuscripts returned to them upon request.
 Poets whose work is accepted for publication will be requested to submit an electronic version of their poem(s), either copied onto an e-mail message or as a Word attachment

-ATR does not accept simultaneous submissions.
+ATR does not accept simultaneous submissions or previously published poems.
 We will do our best to respond to your submission within 4-6 weeks.

 Style Sheet for Articles

 • Use one-inch margins on all four sides of the page.

 • Use a 12-point font (Times New Roman is preferred), with

 24-point (double line) spacing for all text, including footnotes.